Our Offerings

 Sharing Narratives That Shift Perspectives

 In a world where inequity is often normalized, Home Soil Projects activates performance-based practices to help participants examine tensions within the body and respond to shifting cultural landscapes.
-The work leads to context-specific outcomes such as performances, artistic interventions, and academic writing grounded in lived experience.
+The work leads to context-specific outcomes such as performances, exhibitions, and academic writing grounded in lived experience.

 Rather than uphold rigid definitions of identity and citizenship, we create inclusive spaces where belonging emerges through co-created understanding.
 By cultivating empathy, adaptability, and deep attention to relational dynamics, our work strengthens interconnection between people, communities, and the environments we inhabit.